Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 Before signing your Family Trust variation to exclude foreigners, you must obtain a private ruling from the relevant revenue office.
 This ruling confirms that your planned changes comply with the law.

-Pre-Approval is Essential of your Family Trust update
+Pre-approval is Essential for your Family Trust update

-Do not sign the Deed of Variation to remove foreigners without prior written approval from the Revenue Office.
-Begin by submitting an unsigned copy of the Family Trust Deed to remove Foreigners.
+Do not sign the Deed of Variation to remove foreigners without written approval from the Revenue Office.
+Submit an unsigned copy of the Family Trust Deed to remove Foreigners.

 Sign the deed only after receiving written confirmation from State Revenue.
 This ensures your deed meets all legal requirements.
 Only then sign the Deed of Variation.